mcellteam/cellblender_tutorials/ficks_laws.rst

 When you click that box, everything will "disappear" because you're now looking at a new and empty layer.
 Your cylinder and molecules are still on Layer 1, but now they won't interfere with building the smaller sampling cylinders and disks.
+You can switch back and forth between layers by just clicking the little buttons shown above (try it).
+You can also view multiple layers simultaneously by shift-clicking them.
+For now we just want to work on Layer 2, so be sure that's the one selected (showing an empty window).

-To begin building the small sampling cylinders, hit **Shift-a** and once again select **Mesh>Cylinder**.
+To begin building the small sampling cylinders, hit **Shift-a** (Add) and once again select **Mesh>Cylinder**.
 We will make these sampling cylinders slightly smaller than the main cylinder to avoid coincident meshes: Hit **s**, **Shift-z**, **0.199**, and **Enter**.
 Hit **r**, **y**, **90**, and **Enter**.
 Next, hit **s**, **x**,